meiyi1986/vuw-ecco/content/authors/yfyang/_index.md

 ---
 # Display name
-title: Joao Guilherme Cavalcanti Costa
+title: Yifan Yang
 # weight: -1

 # Username (this should match the folder name)
 authors:
-  - jcosta
+  - yfyang

 # Is this the primary user of the site?
 superuser: false